sorgom/howto/bullseye_coverage/setup_module_test_script.md

 ```
 ### exclude regions from instrumentation during build

 There is no actual need to exclude parts from instrumented build.

 - What you can safely exclude:
-	- third party sources (like CppUtest) that you have linked as git submodules
+    - third party sources (like CppUTest) that you have linked as git submodules

 - What you should not exclude:
     - your own test environment - you might finally want to check what was really used
 ### HTML reports from CI pipelines
 There is no reason to generate and save HTML reports cause no one reads them.